louissiu198/krunker-booster/README.md

 *SERVER FIXES*:
 - Encrypt XHR requests with a signature that signs each request, and ensure the signature runs through WebAssembly (WASM) to prevent token generation endpoints from being accessed programmatically.
 Currently, anyone can do what I've documented here
 - Implement WebSocket connections with fewer edge cases—bots that don't send `"q"` requests (simulating someone who never clicked "Enter Game") should not be able to AFK/bot through an entire match
+- Add TLS fingerprinting
+- Replace Hcaptcha instead with Altcha, their HSW.js is much more complicated, and the operational cost is higher for abusers
 ---

 ### Extended Connection Survivability